Luca Toni: Bayern Munich

-Roma (loan)
+Loan to Roma

 On 31 December 2009, Bayern Munich confirmed the transfer of the Italian striker on a six-month loan basis to Roma, which offered him pre-tax basic salary of €3.1 million.
 He debuted for Roma against Cagliari on 6 January 2010.
 He scored his first two goals for Roma against Genoa on 17 January 2010 (for 2–0 and 3–0).
 Toni would go on to score five goals in total for the Giallorossi during the remainder of the 2009–10 season, including the winner against Internazionale to cut the Milanese club's lead in Serie A to a single point ahead of Roma.

 Genoa

 On 16 June 2010, Bayern announced the termination of Toni's contract.
 In the same month, after some days of speculation, it was confirmed that Luca Toni had found an agreement with Genoa for a two-year contract, reportedly at a net salary of €4 million per season, as subsequently confirmed by club Chairman Enrico Preziosi.
 The player, who was presented to the press on 1 July, took on the number 9 jersey.